iftechfoundation/twine-cookbook/clamping_numbers/sugarcube/sugarcube_clamping_numbers.md

-# "Limiting the range of a number": SugarCube (v2.18)
+# "Limiting the Range of a Number": SugarCube (v2.18)

 ## Summary